Why is China banning officials and state employees from using iPhones?

 The latest restrictions on Apple could add to doubts about doing business in China, especially as the California-based tech giant, until recently, had a relatively good relationship with Beijing.

-Apple, which generates about 20 percent of its global sales in China, has historically been happy to comply with Beijing’s demands for control, such as by removing virtual private networks (VPNs) from its Chinese iOS store to prevent users from evading internet censorship.
+Apple, which generates about 20 percent of its global sales in China, has historically been happy to comply with Beijing’s demands for control, such as by removing virtual private networks, or VPNs, from its Chinese iOS store to prevent users from evading internet censorship.

 As recently as March, Apple CEO Tim Cook met with Chinese Premier Li Qiang in Beijing.

-Bill Bishop, author of the popular newsletter Sinocism, said on Friday that “the confidence many had that Apple is able to navigate US-China tensions to avoid any material blowback could be increasingly misplaced”.
+Bill Bishop, author of the popular newsletter Sinocism, said on Friday: “The confidence many had that Apple is able to navigate US-China tensions to avoid any material blowback could be increasingly misplaced.”

 What does the iPhone ban mean for China?